nasa/icarous/README.md

 to safety criteria; avoid stationary obstacles and maintain a safe distance from other users of the airspace; and compute resolution and recovery maneuvers, autonomously executed by the autopilot, when safety criteria are violated or about to be violated.

-The ICAROUS package is currently available in C++ and Java.
-Both versions of ICAROUS have the same functionalities.
-The default version of ICAROUS supports the MAVLink protocol.
-You can define your own interfaces for other protocols (See C++/src/INTERFACE for examples)
+ICAROUS is implemented using the NASA's core Flight Systems (cFS) middleware.
+The aforementioned functionalities are implemented as cFS applications which interact via a publish/subscribe messaging service provided by the cFS Software Bus.

 ### Current Releases

-- ICAROUS C++: V-1.3.0 - September 11, 2017
-- ICAROUS Java: V-1.2.3 - July 28, 2017
+- ICAROUS  V-2.0 - January 31, 2018

 ### License